 Walking along the Rambla de la Libertad – a smaller, quieter version of La Rambla in Barcelona, you are surrounded by shops and restaurants, as well as trees, green areas and courtyards.

-While speaking to some of the locals, it was interesting to learn that although there are many tourists that come yearly, the population of senior citizens that move in has grown considerably over the last 20 years.
-The beauty, history and overall tranquility of the city has made it the perfect place to retire.
+On my last visit, I had the opportunity to speak to some of the locals who mentioned some interesting facts.
+It seems that although there are many tourists that come yearly, the population of senior citizens moving in has grown considerably over the last 20 years.
+The beauty, warm weather and overall tranquility of the city has made it the perfect place to retire!

-On my last visit to Girona, I found myself in a lovely Italian restaurant called L’Arcada.
-I actually got there at that weird time of the day where most restaurants in Spain are closed – too late for lunch and too early for dinner.
+On my last visit to Girona, I actually got there at this exact time of the day where it was too late for lunch but too early for dinner.

-Be warned – due to their ridiculous deliciousness, lines can get pretty long clearly – the rain didn’t even stop me, but trust me – it’s totally worth it!
+Be warned – due to their incredible taste, lines often get pretty long clearly – the rain didn’t even stop me from standing in this line!